tafaust-org/be-equati/README.md

 # backend

-This service handles all business logic related to contract analytics.
+This service handles all business logic related to equati game generations and serving.

 ## Installation